Rudra-200/Eco-Yatra/readme.md

 ## Deployment on Vultr 🚀

-Eco-YATRA is deployed on Vultr, which provides a reliable and scalable environment for our application.
-Here’s how we utilized Vultr's services to bring Eco-YATRA to life:
+EcoYatra is deployed on Vultr, which provides a reliable and scalable environment for our application.
+Here’s how we utilized Vultr's services to bring EcoYatra to life:

 1. **Vultr Instances**: We used Vultr's cloud instances to host our backend server and MongoDB database.
 This allows for scalable handling of user requests and data storage.
 2. **Load Balancer**: To manage traffic efficiently, we leveraged Vultr's load balancing feature, ensuring the app can handle high traffic without downtime.
 3. **Storage Solutions**: Vultr's block storage was used to manage our application's media and data assets, enabling faster load times and better data management.
 4. **Security**: Vultr’s firewall and security options were configured to protect user data and ensure a secure deployment environment.

-### Steps to Deploy Eco-YATRA on Vultr
+### Steps to Deploy EcoYatra on Vultr

 1. **Create a Vultr Account**: Sign up at [Vultr](https://www.vultr.com/) and select the appropriate cloud compute instance.
 2. **Set Up Environment**: